-Funds to Subsidize Student Travel to Off-Campus Venues:
+Funds to Subsidize Student Travel to Off-Campus Venues

-Funds to Cover Program's Administrative Costs:
+Funds to Cover the Program's Administrative Costs

 The constant planning, the nurturing of existing inter-institutional relationships, and the creation of new opportunities for our students implies a significant amount of time on the part of our faculty.
 Administrative costs are relatively minimal but crucial for our endeavor to continue to flourish.

-Each spring a sizeable handful of students from our university chooses to spend their spring break helping the less fortunate throughout the State of Florida.
+Funds to Establish an Alternative Spring Break AbroadEach spring, a sizeable handful of students from our university choose to spend their spring break helping the less fortunate throughout the State of Florida.
 Motivated in part by the expressed interest of our students in Languages, Linguistics, and Comparative Literature, we would like to add an international dimension to the university’s current offering of alternative spring break projects and destinations.
-It is something that various sister institutions within the State of Florida have been successfully doing for many years, and would certainly prove immensely rewarding to all participants.
+It is something that various sister institutions within the State of Florida have been successfully doing for many years, and it would certainly prove immensely rewarding to all participants.